PromisedWorlds/PWLMP_ClientConfig/README.md

-# PWLMP_Modpack
+# PWLMP_ClientConfig
 This repository contains some client configuration for the Promised Worlds Luna Multiplayer server.
-This will be listed on CKAN with the mod list as dependencies, allowing users to download all of the required mods easily.
+This ensures that users have a consistent experience and helps alleviate multiplayer issues.

 ## Patches
 This mod disables Parallax collision, since different collision settings can cause conflicts between users on a multiplayer server.